 If you have an idea of what you need for your scribe, start with a Google image search.

-Once you've entered your search terms you can specify the size, colour, image type (photo, drawing etc) and upload date to narrow down your search.
-This feature can save you a lot of time if you need your image to fit with a specific colour scheme or be a certain size.
+Once you've entered your search terms you can specify the size, color, image type (photo, drawing etc) and upload date to narrow down your search.
+This feature can save you a lot of time if you need your image to fit with a specific color scheme or be a certain size.

 The one thing to be careful about is to make sure that you have permission to use the images you find online.
 Always check the source and contact the site owner if you're not sure.